tarwn/lessthandot-hugo/blogs/content/posts/2011-09-22-tips-and-tricks-to-make.md

 New Query Template – want to have the same text appear in every new query you open up?
 Me too.
 Create a template.

 Want to have your query history saved to a text file or a database table?
-It’s all here.
+It's all here.

-And that’s just scratching the surface.
+And that's just scratching the surface.
 Download this tool!

 ![][23]